-The Capital One Venture Rewards Credit Card is another popular travel credit card option with a decent welcome bonus of 60,000 bonus miles if you spend $3,000 with the card within 3 months of opening the account.
-Ongoing rewards are two miles per dollar on every purchase.
+The Capital One Venture Rewards Credit Card is another popular travel credit card option with a decent welcome bonus of 100,000 bonus miles when you spend $20,000 on purchases in the first 12 months from account opening, or still earn 50,000 miles if you spend $3,000 on purchases in the first 3 months.

 For those who can’t stomach the $550 annual fee with The Platinum Card® from American Express and want the option of carrying a balance, the Capital One Venture Rewards Credit Card is a good option.

-Another travel rewards card with a lucrative sign-up bonus and good ongoing rewards program is the Chase Sapphire Preferred® Card 60,000-point welcome bonus is worth $750 after spending $4,000 on purchases with the card within 3 months of opening the account.
-Plus earn up to $50 in statement credits towards grocery store purchases.
+Another travel rewards card with a lucrative sign-up bonus and good ongoing rewards program is the Chase Sapphire Preferred® Card 100,000-point welcome bonus is worth $1,250 after spending $4,000 on purchases with the card within 3 months of opening the account.
 You’ll earn 2X points on travel and dining at restaurants worldwide, eligible delivery services, takeout and dining out & 1 point per dollar spent on all other purchases, plus get 25% more value when you redeem for airfare, hotels, car rentals and cruises through Chase Ultimate Rewards.

 If you want a great travel rewards card with a lower annual fee, solid rewards earning potential, and the ability to carry a balance from month to month, both the Capital One Venture Rewards Credit Card and the Chase Sapphire Preferred® Card fills in the gaps where The Platinum Card® from American Express falls short.